Printutcarsh/NLP-The-easiest-way/README.md

 </ul>

 ## Task
-We are predicting whether a given tweet is about a real disaster or not.
+We have to predict whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.